Community Health > Disease Prevention > Respiratory Illness

 When is RSV Season?

-RSV season generally starts during fall and peaks in the winter.
-The timing and severity of RSV season in a given community can vary from year to year.
+RSV season generally starts during fall and peaks in the winter, but the timing and severity of the season can vary from year to year.

 Who gets the RSV?